You Don’t Know, What You Don’t Know…

 Here Are Some Things That You Also May Not Know

 In a recent incident a consumer discovered, the hard way, that a major New York mattress retailer misrepresented what was in his Latex Mattress.
-When the Q&A started, well after the purchase, and emails were fired back and forth the customer found out that the Latex that he got in his Latex Mattress was only 21% Latex and 77% Polyurethane foam.
+The customer found out that the Latex that he got in his Latex Mattress was only 21% Latex and 77% Polyurethane foam.
 However, in their store the sales staff routinely described this mattress as 100% Natural Latex.
 Six months later the bed became very uncomfortable.
 It became lumpy and the “pillow top” seems to have become distorted.

 Neither he nor his wife was particularly heavy and they were dumbfounded that the mattress had deformed as quickly as it did.